miklevin/Pipulate.com/software.md

 # {{ page.description }}

-Welcome to the big Pipulate example page.
-If you study this page top-down, you'll have a pretty good overview of the most common tasks that need to be performed by an SEO, from site crawling to connecting to Google Analytics and Search Console, to performing SERP monitoring and auto-emailing reports.
+Study this page to learn many of the best tricks needed for SEO, plus many of the techniques that make Python a joy to use, and complex deliverables simple.

 #### What You Will Find on This Page